saurabh-ariyan/back-end-developer-interview-questions/gyan.md

 ## API Error Messages and Error Codes :
 - Error messages are for the end user, the customer, should be things they can understand.
-- Prefer all the error messages being displayed at one place, either front end or backend, whichever is easier to change.
 - Error Codes are for the application to decide what to do next.
 - Both Error codes and error messages are different from the HTTP error codes.
 These error codes can be anything you decide and are closely tied with your appication.
 - The error message is almost necessary for any application, having a error code along with it helps in doing conditionals.